Education

 How can a registered Paramedic protect a vulnerable patient?

-A paramedic is a fully trained individual in the medical field, who is permitted by a recognized health body to offer medical assistance to sick patients in the community before the patient is taken to seek for medical attention from professional doctors in the hospital.
-A paramedic works in an outside-hospital environment.
+A paramedic is a fully trained individual in the medical field who is permitted by a recognized health body to offer medical assistance to sick patients in the community before the patient is taken to seek medical attention from professional doctors in the hospital.
+A paramedic works in an outside hospital environment.
 There are a number of ways in which a paramedic may protect the vulnerable patients in our society.
 A paramedic is then supposed to analyze the patient and ensure that the vulnerable patient is in good condition before reporting the case or even allowing the patient to seek medical attention in the hospital.
 When the paramedic suspects an abuse of the vulnerable patient, he should strive to do the following first (RMIT, 2016);

-He should evaluate the situation and try to find out the safety or the well-being of the abused individual.
+He should evaluate the situation and try to find out the safety or well-being of the abused individual.
 The paramedic should use all the possible means to assess the situation.
 If the individual is in a very bad condition, then the individual may be taken to the hospital before investigations are conducted (RMIT, 2016).

-But in case the situation does not require any emergency attention then, the paramedic may contact the nearby Local Authority Social Care Service (LASC) for relevant assistance (Willis, 2010).
+But in case the situation does not require any emergency attention, then the paramedic may contact the nearby Local Authority Social Care Service (LASC) for relevant assistance (Willis, 2010).

-When the abuse is literally brought to the attention of the paramedic, then the following actions may be taken by the paramedic; (Vaughan, 2013).
+When the abuse is literally brought to the attention of the paramedic, then the following actions may be taken by the paramedic (Vaughan, 2013).

 Ensure that you are keen and give them also the assurance that you are indeed concentrating.